Jim Morin: Biography

 Following college, Morin served a brief stint as the editorial cartoonist at The Beaumont Enterprise before moving on to Richmond, Virginia, where he spent one year as the editorial cartoonist at the Richmond Times-Dispatch.
 During his time in Richmond, Morin became a professional acquaintance of Jeff MacNelly, the Pulitzer Prize-winning cartoonist at the Richmond News Leader.
 In December, 1978, Morin moved to The Miami Herald where he worked until his retirement in 2019.

 Throughout his editorial cartooning career, he also worked evenings on his oil paintings and his work was shown at many galleries and museum shows throughout Florida.
+Morin retired from the Miami Herald in 2020, with his last cartoon being published in the paper on 1 January 2020.

 Books

 Morin is the author of several books: Line of Fire: Political Cartoons by Jim Morin, Bushed, and Ambushed.
 (The latter two cartoon collections contained words by Walter C. Clements.)

 Morin's work has also been shown in compendiums of political cartoons and on the PBS documentary, The American Presidents.

 Morin's watercolor work is evident in his book, Jim Morin's Field Guide to Birds.